• Skip to primary navigation

 • Vegan, Asian-Inspired.
 Sautéed spinach with tamari (soy sauce), toasted sesame seeds, and a drizzle of sesame oil.
 Cheat wasabi mayonnaise (a little mayonnaise mixed with wasabi paste) adds a spicy kick.

 • Breakfast-style.
-A dollop of plain greek yogurt, ground chia or flax seeds, and nutrient-dense granola.
+A dollop of plain Greek yogurt, ground chia or flaxseeds, and low-sugar granola.

 • Sweet and Savory Indulgence.
 Season the flesh well with butter and salt, then top with candied bacon.